-At a casual afternoon during lockdown, all types of ideas can get into your head, especially when you have had to cross paths with some of the most dangerous computer viruses on the planet.
+During a casual afternoon during a lockdown and a pandemic, all types of ideas can get into your head.
 And one virus popped out in my mind recently that is extremely similar to the latest Coronavirus outbreak – the Stuxnet worm.

 Stuxnet is a malicious software, also known as Worm that was first detected way back in 2010, but when detected, experts have managed to reveal that the worm has been in development ever since 2005 and maybe even earlier than that time.
 An when it comes to the latest SARS virus, causing the COVID-19 illness, everyone referring it as the “Coronavirus”, there are a lot of even disturbing similarities that can jump In your head.
 This is why, I decided to let it all out and explain more about why computer viruses should not be underestimated and why the measures taken in terms of cyber-security and protection should be as strict as China’s measures in their battle against this virus.
 So, lets not waste any further time and get right down to the interesting part – the similarities!

 #1: The World Impact